PseudoDevs/IamGhost/abcmd2.md

-Last updated: 2024-04-11 08:02:59
+Last updated: 2024-04-11 08:04:13
-Random Quote: Here are a few fun facts about Long Island...
-Number 1: It's Brooklyn's fart-trail. - Robin Scherbatsky
+Random Quote: Lies are necessary, when the truth is too difficult to believe. - Pablo Escobar